Die Eiche

 Cooperation with depth

-Creating a place for reflection.
+Creating a place of reflection.
 In the midst of the dead – with space for conversations and thoughts.
-We have dedicated ourselves to this task in the architecture and interior design of the columbarium in the old granary “Die Eiche”, where a total of around 3,300 urns find a place and the deceased can be commemorated in a dignified setting.
-We developed the concept for this special place and design rooms and furniture that meet this wish and build a respectful bridge between history and modernity.
+We have dedicated ourselves to this task in the architecture and interior design of the columbarium in the old granary “Die Eiche”, where a total of around 3,400 urns can find a place and the deceased can be commemorated in a dignified setting.
+We developed the concept for this special place and designed rooms and furniture that fulfil this wish and build a respectful bridge between history and modernity.

 Structural design that moves the heart